aws/aws-parallelcluster/docs/configuration.rst

 max_vcpus
 """""""""
-If scheduler is awsbatch, the compute environment will at most have max_vcpus.
+If the scheduler is awsbatch, the compute environment will at most have max_vcpus.

 Defaults to 20. ::